- What a Dynamic Tag is?

 JetEngine tags that appear after Module activation

 Here are the tags that will appear in the list when you activate the corresponding module.
-To do that, open your WP dashboard and go to JetEngine > JetEngine Dashboard > Modules.
+To do that, open your WordPress Dashboard and go to JetEngine > JetEngine Dashboard > Modules.

 REST API Module